-This section is intended for applicants who possess full registration as a psychologist in Canada.
+This section is intended for applicants who possess registration as a psychologist in Canada that enables them to practice psychology.

 For greater clarity, this section is not intended for those who: